 “I am intrigued.
 Come then, creature of youth.
 I am waiting.”

-In appearance the creature resembled an enormous octopus, its skin the green of cathedral glass, its eyes, each as huge as the face of a clock tower, yellow, with black pupils slit vertically in each.
-These pits fixed upon Sy as she approached, narrowing with unmistakable greed.
+In appearance the creature resembled an enormous octopus, its skin the green of cathedral glass.
+Its eyes- each as huge as the face of a clock tower -were a stinging yellow, with black pupils slit vertically in each.
+These vile orbs fixed upon Sy as she approached, narrowing with unmistakable greed.

 “A boy,” the monster crooned.
 “So long has it been since I have had a boy.
 They are not my taste.”

 The creature’s tentacles, which where many, were each as thick across as oaks and as long as the cavern itself, twisted and knotted in constant motion about the grotto.
-Some appeared closed at their ends, hiding something within their coils.
-Sy watched these limbs with caution, as she might a balled fist.
+Some of these limbs appeared closed at their ends, hiding something within their coils.
+Sy watched them with caution, as she might a balled fist.

 “I have not come to slake your thirst,” she said.
 “As I understand others have.”